-In the history of web development technologies, we’ve never seen a technology like Node.JS becoming mainstream this quickly.
-Today, Node.JS has become the go-to-technology for all kinds of businesses and companies.
+In the history of web app development technologies, we’ve never seen a technology like Node.js becoming mainstream this quickly.
+Today, Node.js for web app development has become the go-to-technology for all kinds of businesses and companies.

 According to 2017 User Survey Report, Node.JS has about 7 Million users with a 100% growth rate on yearly-basis.
-And not only that, but Uber, LinkedIn, Netflix, and even NASA has tested and embraced Node.JS for some time now.
-The Node.JS Foundation also revealed that 98% of Fortune 500 companies use Node.JS on regular-basis.
+And not only that, but Uber, LinkedIn, Netflix, and even NASA has tested and embraced Node.js for some time now.
+The Node.JS Foundation also revealed that 98% of Fortune 500 companies use Node.js on regular-basis.

-“We started using Node.JS as a prototyping platform but later moved to using it in production.
+“We started using Node.js as a prototyping platform but later moved to using it in production.
 And while doing so, we witnessed that we needed 33% lesser lines of code, handled 2x requests per second, and reduced response time by 35% compared to our old Java version.”

 Gone are the days of low-level sockets and protocols.
-With Node.JS you can develop real-time web application just in the same time needed to develop a simple blog using PHP.
+With Node.js development you can develop real-time web application just in the same time needed to develop a simple blog using PHP.
 The event-driven architecture that we talked above, caters to both server as well as client side, making synchronization process fast and neat.

-Node.JS is an open-source platform that encourages sharing.
-In fact, the community has been so much active that there are over 400,000 modules available on Github and Stackoverflow which can be found by Node Package Manager’s official website.
+Node.js is an open-source platform that encourages sharing.
+In fact, the community has been so much active that there are over 400,000 modules available on GitHub and Stack Overflow which can be found by Node Package Manager’s official website.